 2. HIV Test

 Nearly all pregnant women take an HIV test in the first trimester to rule out the possibility of being infected as delivering a baby with HIV can be risky to both the mother and the child.
-HIV can be transmitted due to sexual contact
+HIV can be transmitted due to sexual contact with an infected partner, sharing infected needles, or through blood transfusion.

 If you prefer taking this test with relative anonymity, you can opt test kits available at local pharmacies.
 These kits require you to mail the sample to a testing lab.2